Johan Franzén: Detroit Red Wings (2005–2016)

-In 2015, Franzén missed the remainder of the season due to concussion symptoms after he was blindsided by a check late in a game at Edmonton by the Oilers' Rob Klinkhammer on 6 January 2015.
+Franzén missed the remainder of the season due to concussion symptoms after he was blindsided by a check late in a game at Edmonton by the Oilers' Rob Klinkhammer on 6 January 2015.

 After being deemed medically fit to return in the 2015–2016 season, Franzén would play only two games before the return of concussion symptoms and was put on the team's long-term injury reserve list.
 Franzén's contract expired in 2020, when the NHL season was cut short by the COVID-19 pandemic.

 International play

 Franzén replaced Tomas Holmström at the 2010 Winter Olympics in Vancouver.

 Franzén was replaced by teammate Gustav Nyquist at the 2014 Winter Olympics in Sochi due to a concussion.

 Personal life

 Franzén and his girlfriend Cecilia married in 2009.
-The couple had their first child, Eddie Bo Johan Franzén, in March 2011 On 13 May 2013, Cecilia gave birth to their second son, Oliver Gunnar Franzén, the day after the Red Wings won Game 7 of the Stanley Cup Quarterfinals against the Anaheim Ducks.
+The couple had their first child in March 2011 On 13 May 2013, Cecilia gave birth to their second son the day after the Red Wings won game seven of the Stanley Cup Quarterfinals against the Anaheim Ducks.

 The couple quietly divorced in 2020 after their move back to Sweden.

 Fans and the teammates alike often refer to Franzén as "The Mule," a nickname given to him by Steve Yzerman.
 "He's big and strong and he reminded me of a mule that day," Yzerman stated.